A description of how transactions are validated.

 Output locks are regarded as spendable if their outputs enter the UTXO pool.
 All other outputs, including Destroy, Fee and Sacrifice outputs, are regarded as unspendable.
 Spendable outputs must have an amount strictly greater than zero.

 An output lock is spendable if its identifier is even.
 Odd identifiers denote unspendable output locks.

 A coinbase transaction is the first transaction in a block.
 It has special validation rules:

-The amount of tokens of any given type that may be minted in a coinbase transaction are bounded above by the sum of the block reward, the claimable sacrifice, and the total fees paid.
+The amount of tokens of any given type that may be minted in a coinbase transaction are bounded above by the sum of the block reward allocated to the miner and the CGP allocation properly given too, the claimable sacrifice, and the total fees paid.

 Each transaction is validated per-input.
 For each input, zero or more witnesses provide information sufficient to prove that the input can be spent.
 The rules for validating this can refer to the whole transaction, or even to other parts of the blockchain (e.g. to UTXOs not spent in the transaction being verified, to the last block’s timestamp, etc.).

 Transaction validation also keeps some state between validating each input.
 This is defined specifically for inputs with version-0 contract locks: each contract version will track intra-transaction state particular to that version.
 It is possible that a general state-passing mechanism for different lock-types to communicate will be available (via soft-fork) at some point.